Factsheet: Sexuality timeline in the Church of England

 2020 After a delay caused by the coronavirus pandemic, Living in Love and Faith was finally published in November, just before the next meeting of the General Synod.
 Although it did not present any recommendations on policy, it is expected to inspire the next round of debate on the CofE’s teaching on sexuality.
 Church of England churches were encouraged to undertake a short course of study based on the Living in Love and Faith materials during 2021 and 2022

-2022 May: Church of England Evangelical Council produces film How Important Are Our Differences? saying Christians cannot simply agree to disagree on issues of sexuality because they are of eternal significance.
+2022 May: Church of England Evangelical Council produced film How Important Are Our Differences? saying Christians cannot simply agree to disagree on issues of sexuality because they are of eternal significance.
 This was one of a series of five films charting the depth of theological division.

-2022 August: Justin Welby addresses the Lambeth Conference of global Anglican bishops stating the obvious, that the Communion is deeply divided over same sex issues.
+2022 August: Justin Welby addressed the Lambeth Conference of global Anglican bishops stating the obvious, that the Communion is deeply divided over same sex issues.
 His speech was seen as a watershed moment, accepting the validity of both sides within the Communion.
 Resolution I:10 from 1998, which bans same-sex marriage, remains in place

 2022 September: Document published summarising feedback on Living in Love and Faith from consultations with church members.
 This starts the final stage of the process as bishops discuss the results